SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 !!! note

     The standard Hermite interpolation used for ODE methods in OrdinaryDiffEq.jl is not applicable to the algebraic variables.
-Thus for the following mass-matrix methods, use the interplation (thus `saveat`) with caution if the default Hermite interpolation is used.
+Thus, for the following mass-matrix methods, use the interpolation (thus `saveat`) with caution if the default Hermite interpolation is used.
 All methods which mention a specialized interpolation (and implicit ODE methods) are safe.